 Origin and Distribution

 Initially imported in Europe in 1911, this species has been a popular fish in the aquarium industry ever since.
 They originate from clear, swiftly moving streams and rivers in Myanmar (formerly known as Burma), Thailand, and Sumatra.
-In nature, they feed primarily on insects.
+In nature, they feed primarily on insects and zooplankton.

-This species has several synonyms, a few of which were initially assigned to what were later determined to be color variants of the same species of fish.
+This fish has several scientific names, a few of which were initially assigned to what were later determined to be color variants of the same species.
 Debate still exists over the classification of these differences in coloration.
 At one time this species was classified under the Brachydanio genus, which has since been declared invalid.
 The scientific name Danio albolineatus means white-lined danio.

 Colors and Markings

-If you've seen a Pearl Danio you know that the iridescent colors it's named for make it one of the most attractive freshwater fish.
+The iridescent colors this fish is named for make it one of the most attractive of the freshwater fish.
 Its pearly, blue-violet hued body is accented by an orange-red stripe running from tail to mid-body.
 Males are smaller, slimmer, and more colorful, often showing a red tint along the ventral aspect.
-A yellow ochre color variant, known as the 'Yellow Danio' is available in some locations.
+A yellow-ochre color variant, known as the yellow danio, is available in some locations.
 Pearl danios have a forked tail and two sets of paired barbels.